Zenika/alpine-chrome/README.md

 # How to use with Deno

-Go the deno `src` folder.
+Go the demo `src` folder.
 Build your image using this command:

 ```
 docker image build -t zenika/alpine-chrome:with-deno-sample .